 The serial interface is used extensively for displaying diagnostic information; pin 1 of the Pico is the serial output, and pin 3 is ground.
 I use a 3.3 volt FTDI USB-serial adaptor to display the serial output on a PC, but the Pi 4 serial input could be used instead.

-If you want to develop using a Windows PC, you can find several online guides as to how this might be set up, but I experienced problems with 2 of the methods I tried.
+If you want to develop using a Windows PC, you can find several online guides as to how this might be set up, but I have experienced problems with the methods I tried.
 So far, the only good setup for Windows I’ve found is VisualGDB, which has a wide range of very useful features, but is not free.

 The PicoWi source code is on github.
 To load it on the Pi 4: